 - employees are directly employed and managed by the premises owner (for example a Scout Group who own their own hall and employ a cleaner or a campsite who employ freelance instructors during their busy season)

 - contractors who are employed regularly by the premises owner (for example a Scout Campsite who employ a contractor to clean their buildings once a week or once a month)

-- with the above examples, any incidents which occur on the property regardless of who is involved (it doesn't need to be involving the employee) which meet the reporting criteria will need to be RIDDOR reported.
+- If your premises is also a place of work; with the above examples, any workplace incidents which occur on the property regardless of who is involved (it doesn't need to be involving the employee) which meet the reporting criteria will need to be RIDDOR reported.

 After submitting an Online Incident Report, you will hear from the Safety Team.
 They will ask you to complete the Further Information forms, not only for insurance purposes but as a historical record in case of future events, as well as for valuable insight into national trends.

 It will often be ideal to undertake a Local Safety Learning Review.
 This will look at the how, when, who and final outcomes of the incident and record the learning conclusions and how they have been shared.
 For more complex incidents, you can use the Local Safety Learning Review template and guidance.